Cloudify-PS/cloudify-training-labs/lab1/README.md

  #or
 ssh vagrant@192.168.33.10
 ```
- or on win
+ or on Windows
 ```bat
  putty.exe -ssh 192.168.33.10 -l vagrant -pw vagrant
 ```

 ### In the VM
-Once you've ssh'd into the box run the following (use sudo only if you're not root):
+Once you've ssh'd into the box run the following (use sudo only if you're not root).
 If you image isn't updated :
 ```bash
 sudo apt-get -y -q update